 The problem of multi-speaker localization is formulated as a multi-class multi-label classification problem, which is solved using a convolutional neural network (CNN) based source localization method.
 Utilizing the common assumption of disjoint speaker activities, we propose a novel method to train the CNN using synthesized noise signals.
 The proposed localization method is evaluated for two speakers and compared to a well-known steered response power method.

-09:25 AM Shrikant Venkataramani, Paris Smaragdis.
-Adaptive Front-ends for End-to-end Source Separation (Talk)
+Shrikant Venkataramani, Paris Smaragdis.
+Adaptive Front-ends for End-to-end Source Separation (BibTeX)

 Source separation and other audio applications have traditionally relied on the use of short-time Fourier transforms as a front-end frequency domain representation step.
 We present an auto-encoder neural network that can act as an equivalent to short-time front-end transforms.
 We demonstrate the ability of the network to learn optimal, real-valued basis functions directly from the raw waveform of a signal and further show how it can be used as an adaptive front-end for end-to-end supervised source separation.